vaxdata22/NoSQL-and-Big-Data-demonstration/Redis.md

 ```
 ![redis3](https://github.com/vaxdata22/NoSQL-and-Big-Data-demonstration/blob/main/screenshots/redis/redis-pic3.png)

-Q2: Returned the value of the key “db_name”; and the values of the keys “name”, “occupation”, and “account_balance”:
+Q2: Returned the value of the key "db_name"; and the values of the keys "name", "occupation", and "account_balance":
 ```
 GET db_name
 MGET name occupation account_balance
 ```

-Q3: Returned the field value of “username”; and the values of “password” and “birthyear” in a hash whose key is “rell_info:1”:
+Q3: Returned the field value of "username"; and the values of "password" and "birthyear" in a hash whose key is "rell_info:1":
 ```
 HGET rell_info:1 username
 HMGET rell_info:1 password birthyear
 ```
 ![redis4](https://github.com/vaxdata22/NoSQL-and-Big-Data-demonstration/blob/main/screenshots/redis/redis-pic4.png)

-Q4: Returned all the fields and values in a hash whose key is “rell_info:1”:
+Q4: Returned all the fields and values in a hash whose key is "rell_info:1":
 ```
 HKEYS rell_info:1
 HVALS rell_info:1
 ```

-Q5: Returned all the field-value pairs in a hash whose key is “rell_info:1”:
+Q5: Returned all the field-value pairs in a hash whose key is "rell_info:1":
 ```
 HGETALL rell_info:1
 ```
 ![redis5](https://github.com/vaxdata22/NoSQL-and-Big-Data-demonstration/blob/main/screenshots/redis/redis-pic5.png)

-Q6: Checked the data type of the key value “rell_hobbies”:
+Q6: Checked the data type of the key value "rell_hobbies":
 ```
 TYPE rell_hobbies
 ```

-Q7: Deleted the key “special_number”, and verify that it no longer exists:
+Q7: Deleted the key "special_number", and verify that it no longer exists:
 ```
 DEL special_number
 EXISTS special_number